Pikol-Daniels/Pikol-Daniels/README.md

 - 👋 Hi, I’m @Pikol-Daniels
 - 👀 I’m interested in BackEnd and DevOP Engineering
 - 🌱 I’m currently learning BackEnd and Python
-- 💞️ I’m looking to collaborate on with BackEnd or DevOP Engineers
+- 💞️ I’m looking to collaborate with BackEnd or DevOP Engineers
-- 📫 How to reach me: Through my email:danielokitopikol@gmail.com
+- 📫 How to reach me: danielokitopikol@gmail.com
 -😄 Pronouns: He/Him
 - ⚡ Fun fact: I would love to solve complex bugs almost as much as I love fitness